 My childhood body of evidence taught me that pork chops were bland, dry, and chewy.
 I firmly believed Slow Cooker Pulled Pork was the only way to enjoy pork of any kind.

 As these creamy smothered pork chops declaratively prove, it does not have to be this way!

 “The smothered pork chops were absolutely delicious.
 Dijon mustard was a great addition.
 Gravy was incredible.
 Glad I found this recipe, will make again.”— Ann —

 Secrets to Tender Pork Chops

-To keep pork chops from drying out, you have to do two main things:
+To keep pork chops from drying out, you have to do three main things:

-I also recommend thick-cut, bone-in pork chops, as they are the most difficult to overcook.
+In this recipe, I recommend using thick-cut, bone-in rib pork chops since they’re the most difficult to overcook.

 These easy smothered pork chops use a few tactics to tenderize them.

 - They begin as pan-fried smothered pork chops.
 The sear on the outside helps create a tasty golden brown crust.

 - Then, they bake at a moderate temperature (350 degrees F) in a rich stock mixture, which keeps them moist.